samanthaburton/whose_data/README.md

 **I’d also love your feedback along the way**, especially if you’re a concerned Canadian, journalist, advocate -- or all of the above! :maple_leaf:

 ## Get involved
-If you'd like to help in any of the ways listed above -- or in any of the infinate ways I haven't thought of yet! -- then please check out the contributors' guidelines (coming soon) and the roadmap (coming soon).
+If you'd like to help in any of the ways listed above -- or in any of the infinate ways I haven't thought of yet! -- then please check out the [roadmap](https://github.com/samanthaburton/whose_data/issues/19) and contributors' guidelines (coming soon).

 Please note that maintaining a positive and supportive environment for everyone who wants to participate is absolutely essential.
-When you join, please respect the code of conduct (coming soon) in all interactions on and offline.
+When you join, please respect the [code of conduct](https://github.com/samanthaburton/whose_data/blob/master/CODE_OF_CONDUCT.md) in all interactions on and offline.

 ## Thank you!
 Merci! :purple_heart::heart::blue_heart::green_heart:
 Thanks so much for visiting the Whose Data? project!
 I hope that you'll join the journey to make it easier for Canadians to understand who owns -- and what options we have to control -- our data.